Which place is cheaper, Anchorage or Fort Lauderdale?

 Fort Lauderdale receives a lot of rain in the autumn.
 Fort Lauderdale usually gets more rain in October than Anchorage.
 Fort Lauderdale gets 5.6 inches (143 mm) of rain, while Anchorage receives 2.1 inches (53 mm) of rain this time of the year.

 Both Anchorage and Fort Lauderdale are popular destinations to visit in the winter with plenty of activities.
 The shopping scene and the cuisine are the main draw to Fort Lauderdale this time of year.
-Also, many travelers come to Anchorage for the museums and the cuisine.
+Also, many travelers come to Anchorage for the museums, the shopping scene, and the cuisine.

 Be prepared for some very cold days in Anchorage.
 In January, Fort Lauderdale is generally much warmer than Anchorage.
-Temperatures in Fort Lauderdale average around 67°F (20°C), and Anchorage stays around 15°F (-9°C).
+Daily temperatures in Fort Lauderdale average around 67°F (20°C), and Anchorage fluctuates around 15°F (-9°C).

 The sun comes out a lot this time of the year in Fort Lauderdale.
 Fort Lauderdale usually receives more sunshine than Anchorage during winter.
 Fort Lauderdale gets 243 hours of sunny skies, while Anchorage receives 80 hours of full sun in the winter.